mazeor9/r6-data.js/README.md

 6. Filtering operators by age using the `age` parameter.
 7. Filtering operators by date of birth using the `date_of_birth` parameter.
 8. Filtering operators by season introduced using the `season_introduced` parameter.
-9. Filtering operators by health using the `health` parameter.
-10. Filtering operators by speed using the `speed` parameter.
-11. Filtering operators by unit using the `unit` parameter.
-12. Filtering operators by country code using the `country_code` parameter.
-13. Filtering operators by roles using the `roles` parameter.
-14. Filtering operators by side using the `side` parameter.

-These filtering options provide flexibility in retrieving specific subsets of operators based on various criteria.
-You can use them individually or combine them to narrow down the results according to your needs.

 ## Getting Season Information